 Abstract: Modern society is increasingly polarized, even on purely factual questions, despite greater access to information than ever.
 In a model of sequential social learning, I study the impact of motivated reasoning on information aggregation.
 This is a belief formation process in which agents trade-off accuracy against ideological convenience.
-I find that even Bayesian agents only learn under extremely connected network structures, where agents have arbitrarily large neighborhoods asymptotically.
-This is driven by the fact that motivated agents sometimes reject the Bayesian belief implied by their neighbors' actions when it supports their disfavored state.
+I find that even Bayesian agents only learn in very highly connected networks, where agents have arbitrarily large neighborhoods asymptotically.
+This is driven by the fact that motivated agents sometimes reject information that can be inferred from their neighbors' actions when it refutes their desired beliefs.
 Observing any finite neighborhood, there is always some probability that all of an agent's neighbors will have disregarded information thus.
 Moreover, I establish that consensus, where all agents eventually choose the same action, is only possible with relatively uninformative private signals and low levels of motivated reasoning.

-Working Paper: Online Partisanship and Learning through Anonymous Speech dislike to be caught making incorrect statements publicly.
+Working Paper: Online Partisanship and Learning through Anonymous Speech

+Abstract: The intense partisanship of social media is often remarked upon in modern political discourse, here I show that exaggerated partisanship is to be expected when non-partisan agents dislike to be caught making incorrect statements publicly.
 This is exacerbated by more limited information, and more extreme punishment for errors.
 I suggest the introduction of partial anonymous commenting as a solution.